mateussouzaweb/nicedeck/docs/ROMs.md

 - ``$ROMS/GBA/Favorites`` - Games that will be included by the parser
 - ``$ROMS/GBA/Others`` - Other non-favorite games that will be ignored by the parser

-Once you've decided on the best ROM organization for you and copied your ROMs to the Steam Deck, it's time to run the parser.
+Once you've decided on the best ROM organization for you and copied your ROMs to the target folder, it's time to run the parser.

 ## Using the Parser